geerlingguy/ansible-role-supervisor/README.md

 Whether to enable the TCP-based HTTP server, and the interface and port on which the server should listen if enabled.

+    supervisor_pip_executable: '/usr/bin/pip'

+Specific pip executable to run.
+Helps to succeed in the situation when the host is managed by Ansible using Python 3, but requested Supervisor version requires only Python 2.4 or later.

 ## Dependencies

 None.